CAD-Booster/SolidDNA/README.md

 A few tips:

 - Ask us if your feature is a good idea before starting a big PR.
 - Use the same code style as the existing code.
-We don't have a proper guide yet, so just look at the rest of the code.
+We don't have a proper guide yet, so please look at the rest of the code.
 - Don't commit any styling changes, only code changes.
 - Don't make any changes to the C# language version or .NET version.